SeanBE/logs-api/README.md

 # TODO

+Make sure deletes, updates, creates, and gets all good.

 Docker for psql and mongo.

-Make sure deletes, updates, creates, and gets all good.

-set workout date completed to null?

 MONGO IDS???